CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Conclusion

 \section{Conclusion}

 We introduce \textsc{Cloak}, a lightweight sensor data obfuscation model based on latent diffusion models.
 We propose a contrastive learning-based guidance technique, dubbed CCFG, for conditioning the LDM on public attributes; paired with a negated classifier guidance for conditioning on the private attributes, \textsc{Cloak} offers flexible, fine-grained control over the privacy-utility trade-off without requiring model retraining.
 We demonstrate that contrastive learning enables effective information disentanglement in \textsc{Cloak}, allowing it to outperform baselines that rely on mutual information-based regularization or adversarial training.
 Specifically, extensive evaluations on four time-series datasets and one image dataset demonstrate that \textsc{Cloak} consistently achieves state-of-the-art privacy-utility trade-offs, improving desired inference accuracy on the public attribute by up to 7.21\%, and reducing intrusive inference accuracy on the private attribute by up to 5.76\%.
 Moreover, we show that \textsc{Cloak} can be easily extended to protect multiple public or private attributes.
 Further, we deploy \textsc{Cloak} on an Nvidia Jetson platform to corroborate that it can perform real-time obfuscation on edge IoT platforms.
-In future work, we aim to explore the scalability of \textsc{Cloak} by conditioning more public or private attributes and investigate if the distribution of the contrastive encoder's training data could impact \textsc{Cloak}'s generalizability.